strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides.md

 ## v4 stable guides

 ::: callout 🚧 Upcoming migration guides
-This section is still a work in progress and will be continue to be updated and improved.
+This section is still a work in progress and will continue to be updated and improved.
 The code and data migration guides will be released in March 2022.
 In the meantime, feel free to ask for help on the [forum](https://forum.strapi.io/) or on the community [Discord](https://discord.strapi.io).
 :::

 Migrating from v3.6.8 to v4.0.x revolves around 3 topics: